-(h) Two (2) categories of activities eligible for Distance Learning CLE credit.
+- 12. Successful completion of a bar examination, specialist certification program, and/or examination for admission to practice before the United States Patent and Trademark Office.
+A maximum of twelve (12) General credits and three (3) EP credits may be applied to any compliance year.
+Bar review course credit and bar exam credit cannot both be claimed in the same compliance year.
+See section 4.08(f). - (h) Two (2) categories of activities are eligible for Distance Learning CLE credit.
 See Section 3.01 for requirement.
-Those two (2) categories are:

-1. "real time" or "streamed" seminars whether through "conference call" or viewed through a computer or portable video device via the internet ("webcast"), and

-2. Online, computer-based audio/video presentations, whether pre-recorded or not, that provide some form of interactive component and a completion certification from the sponsor.

-(i) No activity consisting solely of the viewing or hearing of pre-recorded material maywill be awarded credit.

-(h The following types of courses and online formats are not eligible for CLE credit: YouTube videos, self-study courses, pre-recorded courses without interactivity, courses delivered as on-demand without interactivity, and courses delivered through an electronic device without interactivity. (j) Activities that cross academic lines, such as accounting-tax seminars, may be considered for approval.

-5.02.
-Tennessee does not recognize presumptive approval status for providers.

-5.03.
-Tennessee does not recognize presumptive approval for any activity or program.

-5.04.
-The Commission may at any time re-evaluate a program and revoke specific approval of any particular seminar.

-5.05. (a) Any provider desiring to advertise Commission approval of a course, program, or other activity, shall submit an application for such permission and supporting documentation electronically or on the Uniform Application for Accreditation at least forty-five (45) days prior to the date on which the course or program is scheduled.
+Those two (2) categories are: - 1. "real time" or "streamed" seminars whether through "conference call" or viewed through a computer or portable video device via the internet ("webcast"), and - 2.
+Online, computer-based audio/video presentations, whether pre-recorded or not, that provide some form of interactive component and a completion certification from the sponsor. - (i) No activity consisting solely of the viewing or hearing of pre-recorded material will be awarded credit.
+The following types of courses and online formats are not eligible for CLE credit: YouTube videos, self-study courses, pre-recorded courses without interactivity, courses delivered as on-demand without interactivity, and courses delivered through an electronic device without interactivity. - (j) Activities that cross academic lines, such as accounting-tax seminars, may be considered for approval. - 5.02.
+Tennessee does not recognize presumptive approval status for providers. - 5.03.
+Tennessee does not recognize presumptive approval for any activity or program. - 5.04.
+The Commission may at any time re-evaluate a program and revoke specific approval of any particular seminar. - 5.05. (a) Any provider desiring to advertise Commission approval of a course, program, or other activity, shall submit an application for such permission and supporting documentation electronically or on the Uniform Application for Accreditation at least forty-five (45) days prior to the date on which the course or program is scheduled.
 Documentation shall include a statement of the provider's intention to comply with the accreditation standards of this Rule, copies of programs and written materials distributed to participants at the two most recently produced programs, if available, or an outline of the proposed program and list of instructors if the provider has not produced previous programs, and such further information as the Commission shall request.
-The staff of the Commission will advise the provider whether the activity is approved or disapproved in writing by mail or by electronic means within thirty (30) days of the receipt of the completed application.

-(b) Providers denied approval of a program or activity may appeal such a decision by submitting a letter of appeal to the Executive Director within fifteen (15) days of the receipt of the notice of disapproval.
-Within thirty (30) days of the receipt of the appeal, the Executive Director shall make a new decision which shall be promptly delivered to the provider.
-Any adverse decision may be appealed to the full Commission for final decision.

-(c) Any provider may submit to the Commission the Uniform Application for Accreditation seeking approval of a program after the program is conducted.

-(b) Providers denied approval of a program or activity may appeal such a decision by submitting a letter of appeal to the Executive Director within fifteen (15) days of the receipt of the notice of disapproval.
+The staff of the Commission will advise the provider whether the activity is approved or disapproved in writing by mail or by electronic means within thirty (30) days of the receipt of the completed application. - (b) Providers denied approval of a program or activity may appeal such a decision by submitting a letter of appeal to the Executive Director within fifteen (15) days of the receipt of the notice of disapproval.
 Within thirty (30) days of the receipt of the appeal, the Executive Director shall make a new decision which shall be promptly delivered to the provider.
 Any adverse decision may be appealed to the full Commission for final decision.